MicrosoftDocs/cpp-docs/docs/mfc/reference/codbcfieldinfo-structure.md

  The name of the field.

  *m_nSQLType*
  The SQL data type of the field.
 This can be an ODBC SQL data type or a driver-specific SQL data type.
-For a list of valid ODBC SQL data types, see "SQL Data Types" in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a list of valid ODBC SQL data types, see "SQL Data Types" in the Windows SDK.
 For information about driver-specific SQL data types, see the driver's documentation.

  *m_nPrecision*
  The maximum precision of the field.
-For details, see "Precision, Scale, Length, and Display Size" in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For details, see "Precision, Scale, Length, and Display Size" in the Windows SDK.

  *m_nScale*
  The scale of the field.
-For details, see "Precision, Scale, Length, and Display Size" in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For details, see "Precision, Scale, Length, and Display Size" in the Windows SDK.

  *m_nNullability*
  Whether the field accepts a Null value.
 This can be one of two values: **SQL_NULLABLE** if the field accepts Null values, or **SQL_NO_NULLS** if the field does not accept Null values.